bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 In many ways, the most interesting lessons came from the unexpected surprises, so we'll spend most of our time on those, but before we do, I just want to quickly recognise the things that actually went to plan.

-1. Bootstrap 5 provided the scaffolding I needed to stuctue the site's pages using+ only their standard features and components:
+1. Bootstrap 5 provided the scaffolding I needed to structure the site's pages using only their standard features and components:
    1. Bootstrap's [grid layout](https://getbootstrap.com/docs/5.0/layout/grid/) with [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) made it easy to make the site completely responsive — it scales elegantly from the smallest phone screen to the largest desktop display.
    2. The navigation is all built using Bootstrap [NavBars](https://getbootstrap.com/docs/5.0/components/navbar/) with [Dropdowns](https://getbootstrap.com/docs/5.0/components/dropdowns/), [Buttons](https://getbootstrap.com/docs/5.0/components/buttons/), some grouped into [Button Groups](https://getbootstrap.com/docs/5.0/components/button-group/), and [Breadcrumbs](https://getbootstrap.com/docs/5.0/components/breadcrumb/).
    3. Bootstrap [cards](https://getbootstrap.com/docs/5.0/components/card/) are used throughout the site to collect little modular pieces of content — for example, the episode lists are implemented as cards in a [Grid card](https://getbootstrap.com/docs/5.0/components/card/#grid-cards) layout.